ilanschnell/bitarray/README.md

 Since symbols are not limited to being characters, it is necessary to return them as elements of a list, rather than simply returning the joined string.

+The above dictionary `d` can be efficiently constructed using the function `bitarray.util.huffman_code()`.
+I also wrote [Huffman coding in Python using bitarray](http://ilan.schnell-web.net/prog/huffman/) for more background information.

 Reference
 =========